mkess-ivy/mkess-ivy.github.io/_selected-projects/gwcc.md

 project-img: /img/projects/gwcc.png
 type: phone
 priority: 4
-description: "<p>A partnership w/ Greenmount West Community Center, Baltimore Museum of Art & Mark Bradford provided resources for youth artists to explore STEAM programming and platforms and share their work.</p>
+description: "<p>A partnership w/ Greenmount West Community Center, Baltimore Museum of Art & Mark Bradford provided resources for youth artists to explore STEAM programming and platforms for sharing their work.</p>
 <p>Created two websites for Greenmount West Community Center & Noisy Tenants to share the work they are facilitating in the center.</p>
 <p>Designed website using Sketch & Prototyped with Marvel.
 Developed using Jekyll with the SiteLeaf CMS User Interface.</p>"